Megara: Democracy in Megara

 Megara seems to have experienced democracy on two occasions.
 The first was between 427 BC, when there was a democratic uprising, and 424 BC, when a narrow oligarchy was installed (Thuc.
-3.68.3; 4.66-8, 73-4).
+3.68.3; 4.66-8, 73–4).
 The second was in the 370s BC, when we hear that the people of Megara expelled some anti-democratic conspirators (Diod.
 15.40.4).
 By the 350s BC, though, Isocrates is referring to Megara in terms that suggests that it was an oligarchy again (Isoc.
 8.117-19).

 One of the first actions of the new oligarchy in 424 BC was to compel the people to vote openly, which suggests that the democracy had made use of the secret ballot.
 Megarian democracy also made use of ostracism.
 Other key institutions of the democracy included a popular Assembly and Council, and a board of five (or six) generals.

+According to Plutarch, Megara was also a democracy in the 6th century BC.
+The measures said to be implemented by the radical government included making interest-bearing loans illegal and forcing creditors to return the interest they had collected.
+While some historians accept the existence of democracy in the archaic period, others consider the story to reflect the later anti-democratic political thought.

 Geography

 Megara is located in the westernmost part of Attica, near the Megara Gulf, a bay of the Saronic Gulf.
 The coastal plain around Megara is referred to as Megaris, which is also the name of the ancient city state centered on Megara.
 Megara is 8 km west of Nea Peramos, 18 km west of Elefsina, 19 km east of Agioi Theodoroi, 34 km west of Athens and 37 km east of Corinth.